-5 Things You Should Never Cook in an Air Fryer
+8 Things You Probably Shouldn’t Cook in an Air Fryer

-Before you hop on the trend, make sure you aren’t making these common air fryer mistakes.
+Before you hop on the trend, know which foods you can't cook in your air fryer.

-Unless the food is pre-fried and frozen, you’ll want to avoid placing wet batter in the air fryer.
-Aside from the obvious mess it will create, wet batter won’t set the way it does when it’s submerged in oil, meaning the food won’t have that crunchy shell.
-If you’d like to add a little crispiness to your food, coat in flour, egg, and breadcrumbs.
-Don’t miss this simple trick for getting food perfectly golden in the air fryer every time.
+Avoid placing wet batter in the air fryer.
+It’ll create a mess, and wet batter won’t set the way it does when it’s submerged in oil, meaning the food won’t have that crunchy shell.
+If you’d like to add a little crispiness and get your food perfectly golden every time, coat it in flour, egg, and breadcrumbs.

-Leafy greens like spinach will cook unevenly due to the high-speed air.
+Leafy greens like spinach will cook unevenly because the machine uses high-speed air.
 It’s very easy to burn foods that don’t say put.
-When choosing vegetables to cook in the air fryer, make sure they hold some weight to them like broccoli or zucchini.
-Kale chips may also be successful if coated in enough oil to weigh them down.
+When choosing vegetables to cook in the air fryer, opt for those that hold some weight, like broccoli (speaking of, here’s why you never see canned broccoli) and zucchini.
+Kale chips may also be successful if you coat the kale in enough oil to weigh the leaves down.
 Ultimately, experts say that frozen veggies are the way to go when it comes to air fryers because they retain more moisture from the ice.
-Check out more mistakes you may be making with your air fryer.
+This is just one of those food facts you may not have thought about before.